Smithed-MC/Docs/CONTRIBUTING.md

 ## Endnote

+The core of good documentation is based on well written text which simplify complex behavior.
+While we use use many fancy bells and whistles from Sphinx, there's no need to overcomplicate the purpose of these docs and let that not dissuade you from making contributions.

-While sphinx has a ton of customizabillity options, the core of good documentation are purely well written pieces of text which simply and accurately explain behavior.
-We are always looking to improve our docs so do not fret to make suggestions and refinements.
-We will work our best to integrate the best pieces of work so our docs can accurately describe the Smithed project as a whole.
+We are always looking to improve our docs so please do not fret to make suggestions and refinements.
+We will work our best to integrate the best pieces of work so our docs can accurately describe the Smithed ecosystem to the best of our abilities.